PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 ![HTLCs - 4 hops](./htlc1.svg)

-The locking script for Alice's HTLC to Bob is:
+The script for Alice's HTLC to Bob is:

 ```
 OP_IF # Spend branch - Bob can spend the HTLC if he has the contract pre-image